UltraStar-Deluxe/USDX/README.txt

   Screens=2

-- To enable 2 or 3 player each on 2 screens, disable the full screen mode, extend your desktop horizontally and set the resolution to fill one screen.
+- To enable 2 or 3 player each on 2 screens, disable the full screen mode, extend your desktop horizontally and set the resolution to fill both screens.
   Then, in the config.ini set Screens=2 and restart the game.

 - Press [Alt] + F[1..12] in NameScreen to save the name of a player